DevMakerMobileApps/devmaker-rails-sdk/README.md

 ```bash
 $ bundle
 ```

+## Whats is included?

+- Class to send push notification to firebas (using the FCM gem)
+- [`DevmakerRailsSdk::GraphqlControllerMixin`](app/controllers/devmaker_rails_sdk/graphql_controller_mixin.rb) is a controller mixin to handle GraphQL requests
+- A bunch of common GraphQL Types and Mixins usefull in many project... (see [app/graphql](app/graphql)

 ## Deploy an app using this private gem:
 On heroku, use the `@devmaker-ci-cd` gitlab user to access, you need to set it as an ENV var: